msztylko/SICP/README.md

 and mutation are equipotent: Each can be implemented in terms of the other.

 Full [Scheme implementation](./chapter3/ch3.3/mutable.scm) can be compared with [Python implementation](./chapter3/ch3.3/mutable.py).

+## Concurrency, time, and communication

+Not too many practical insights about concurrency, but a very interesting comment:
+> The basic phenomenon here is that synchronizing different processes, establishing shared state, or imposing an order on events requires communication among the processes.
+In essence, any notion of time in concurrency control must be intimately tied to communication.
+It is intriguing that a similar connection between time and communication also arises in the Theory of Relativity, where the speed of light (the fastest signal that can be used to synchronize events) is a fundamental constant relating time and space.
+The complexities we encounter in dealing with time and state in our computational models may in fact mirror a fundamental complexity of the physical universe.